josteink/noname-parts/README.md

 * Add ability to configure touch-pad.
 * Add ability to force-mount MicroSD-cards which vold is unable to handle (like exfat).
 * Add update-detection and download.
 Should check for releases on pre-made index on server.
+* Add option to auto-expand desktop when docked.

 ### Update-detection